Cíes Islands: Flora

 The scrubland is formed mainly of autochthonous species, like gorse, broom, asparagus, spurge flax (Thymelaea) or rockrose (Cistaceae).

-The woodland has suffered bigger alterations, since most endemic species like the common fig or the pyrenaean oak (Quercus pyrenaica) are now reduced to symbolic representation by the reforestation of nearly one fourth of the surface with pine trees and eucalyptus.
+The woodland has suffered bigger alterations, since most native species like the common fig or the pyrenaean oak (Quercus pyrenaica) are now reduced to symbolic representation by the reforestation of nearly one fourth of the surface with pine trees and eucalyptus.
 On the other hand, the strong winds with a high content in salt act as barrier in the development of the trees.

 Some rare and representative coastal species do grow in the dunes, beaches and cliffs under very extreme climatic conditions, as the sea pink (Armeria pungens; in galician herba de namorar or "love plant"), locally endangered, and an important number of camariñas (galician common name for Corema album), an endemic species from the Iberian Peninsula western coast.

 Typically marshland flora (like rushes) grow in the area of the lagoon.

 Fauna

-There is a large colony of seagulls, about 22,000 pairs, and they are the dominant species in Cíes.
-A census in 1960 counted 400 pairs of Iberian guillemots (Uria aalge albionis), a species now almost extinct on the islands.
+There is a large colony of gulls, about 22,000 pairs, and that is the dominant group in Cíes.
+A census in 1960 counted 400 pairs of Iberian guillemots (Uria aalge albionis), a subspecies now almost extinct on the islands.
 Other species include birds of prey, pigeons, petrels, pelicans, doves, woodpeckers and other types of bird, which nest in trees and cliffs.
 Also, there are a variety of birds wintering or resting on their migratory journeys here.
 In the Alto da Campa (Illa do Faro) and in the Faro do Peito (San Martiño), there are ornithological observatories.
 The waters around the islands are rich in biodiversity, attracting whales, dolphins, and sharks including blue sharks and basking sharks.